|David F. Poirier (IndE 8T1), Board Chair

 |Nickolas Lim (IndE 0T4) Vice President

-Nickolas Lim is a Vice President at Brookfield Asset Management.
-He is based in Toronto and is a member of Brookfield’s Private Equity Group.
-Prior to Brookfield, he worked at two hedge funds and in the Mergers and Acquisitions group of Scotia Capital.
+Nickolas Lim is a Vice President at Hamblin Watsa Investment Counsel.
+Previously he was a VP at Brookfield Asset Management and prior to that, he worked at two hedge funds and in the Mergers and Acquisitions group of Scotia Capital.
 He holds a Bachelor of Applied Science (Industrial Engineering) from the University of Toronto and is a CFA charter holder.
-He is currently a member of the Board for Trisura Guarantee Insurance Company, a specialty insurance company.
+Nick is based in Toronto and is currently a member of the Board for Trisura Guarantee Insurance Company, a specialty insurance company.

 Mr. Peri serves as CEO of Enwave Energy Corporation, based in Toronto.
 Enwave Energy is a fully integrated, sustainable energy services provider with operations throughout North America, the company operates highly efficient thermal energy plants that distribute steam, hot water and/or chilled water to customer buildings.